mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 {% include verse.html
 text="... who was **foreknown indeed before the foundation of the world**, but was revealed in this last age for your sake ..." verse="1 Peter 1:20"
 %}

+Wisdom, too, is described as existing before creation and present at YHWH's side:

+{% include verse.html
+text="**YHWH possessed me in the beginning of his work, before his deeds of old.** I was set up from everlasting, from the beginning, before the earth existed. [...]
+When he established the heavens, I was there, when he set a circle on the surface of the deep, [...] then **I was the craftsman by his side.
+I was a delight day by day, rejoicing always before him.**" verse="Proverbs 8:22-23,27,30"
+%}

 ## Is The Son God?